wagnerde/STITCH/README.md

 ## Usage ##

 ### Inputs ###
-Inputs are supplied to STITCH as a Matlab object called "DataSet".
+Input data are supplied to STITCH as a Matlab object called "DataSet".
 "DataSet" is a structure array the following fields and one record for each timepoint:
 1. **DataSet.X**.
 A UMI-filtered counts matrix; rows=transcripts, columns=cells (REQUIRED).
 X can be supplied as a sparse matrix.
 2. **DataSet.name**.
 A unique string identifier for each timepoint (REQUIRED).
 3. **DataSet.ind**.
 A numeric index for each timepoint (REQUIRED).